xiangyi75/A231_SQIT3073/Assignment1.md

         print("\nYou are not eligible for the loan due to DSR smaller than 70%") print("-------------------------------------------------------------------")

-# Append into list so that we can show in history later
+    # append into list so that we can show in history later
     cal.append(
         {"Principal Loan Amount: RM": principal,
          "Annual Interest Rate (%): ": annual_interest,